Writing together.

 Thinking together.

-When writers work as part of a collective, however loosely formed, they can move mountains and penetrate the borders of cultural understanding, forever changing our way of looking at the world.
+When writers work as a collective, however loosely formed, they can move mountains and penetrate the borders of cultural understanding, forever changing how they and their readers see the world.
 In the nineteenth century in Cambridge, Massachusetts, a “brotherhood of the Like-Minded” began meeting regularly to discuss their views, which were distinct in every way except their liberality.
 Labeled the Transcendental Club by a disparaging critic, this disparate band of writers, thinkers, and theologians would go on to publish its own groundbreaking literary journal, The Dial, and pen some of the most influential texts of the century, from Ralph Waldo Emerson’s “Nature” to Margaret Fuller’s Woman in the Nineteenth Century to Henry David Thoreau’s Walden.
 The Transcendentalist Club is just one example of the many literary fellowships, from the Dark Tower salons of the Harlem Renaissance to the Friday Clubs of the Bloomsbury Group, in which writers have found camaraderie through mutual support and empathetic conversation.

 Teaching together.

-Equally important to the Transcendental movement as writing was teaching; Bronson Alcott, father of Louisa May Alcott, was a radical experimenter in the field of pedagogy and education; he averred that true learning was possible through conversation, not lecturing or rote memorization, and put his philosophy into practice through his work opening the minds of children.
+Equally important as writing to the Transcendental movement was teaching.
+Bronson Alcott, father of Louisa May Alcott, was a radical experimenter in the field of pedagogy and education; he averred that true learning was possible through conversation, not lecturing or rote memorization, and put his philosophy into practice through his work opening the minds of children.
 More than 150 years after Alcott called for education to follow the model of a conversation, we still believe that the best teaching is made possible by collaborative, supportive environments in which teachers can share methods, form mentoring relationships, and brainstorm solutions for the particular needs of clients.
-As a collective working toward a common goal of supplying the best instruction for our students–rather than an unaffiliated scattering of strangers–we are better teachers, writers, and thinkers.
+As a collective working toward the common goal of supplying the best instruction to our students and clients–rather than an unaffiliated scattering of strangers–we are better teachers, writers, and thinkers.